 Telex Release Bill of Lading

-This is a digitized form of original bill of lading.
-It helps in speeding up the process of shipping and custom clearance process.
+This is a digitized form of the original bill of lading.
+It helps in speeding up the process of shipping and customs clearance process.

 Express Bill of Lading